lewagon/dotfiles/01-Ruby/06-Parsing/README.md

 Knowing to read these files and transform them into friendly ruby objects (array, hash) is really convenient.
 This is what developers call **parsing**.
 Parsing HTML files has its little nickname: it's called **scraping**.
 You may want to parse files for many reasons:

 - Populate your initial database with cool real-life data
-- Build growth hacking scripts by parsing files containing emails, twitter username, etc..
+- Build growth hacking scripts by parsing files containing emails, twitter username, etc.

 #### `01-CSV-parsing`